tremor-rs/tremor-www-docs/docs/workshop/examples/35_reverse_proxy_load_balancing/README.md

         port: 65535
 ```

-To forward received requests to the httpbin upstream servers a [REST offramp](../../../artefacts/offramps.md#rest) needs to be configured in `config.yaml` to point at it:
+To forward received requests to the httpbin upstream servers a [REST offramp](../../../artefacts/offramps.md#rest) needs to be configured in `config.yaml` to point at each of it:

 ```yaml
 offramp: